USKhan101/Sudoku_Solver/README.md

 # Sudoku_Solver
-Sudoku solver using Python 3
+Sudoku solver using Python 3.

-ANother directory was for Sudoku solver using Z3 SAT solver.
+Another directory was for Sudoku solver using Z3 SAT solver.